6 min read

 Do you use the product personally, and if not, have you at least tested it out?
 The best testimonials and advertisements are genuine.

-Give yourself enough time to test and try out all the products you are promoting so if someone asks for more details you can give them your full, well-rounded opinion.
+Give yourself enough time to test and try out all the products and services you are promoting so if someone asks for more details you can give them your full, well-rounded opinion.

-Depending on the affiliate program, sometimes there are special deals and promotions that are time sensitive.
+Depending on the affiliate marketing program, sometimes there are special deals and promotions that are time-sensitive.

-If you plan on running special promotions or deals for affiliate products, make sure to add these into your promotional calendar for the year!
+If you plan on running special promotions or deals for affiliate products, make sure to add these to your promotional calendar for the year!

 Conversion rates for online products vary from 1%-4%.
 What is your conversation rate goal?